MCPI-Revival/minecraft-pi-reborn/docs/ARCHITECTURE.md

 While proxying all Media Layer Core API calls across UNIX pipes does hurt performance, it is better than emulating the entire graphics stack.

-Using this in server-mode is redundant.
+Using this in server-mode is redundant (but is possible).

 #### Extras
 This sub-component contains code that must always be linked directly to MCPI.